The California Ocean Litter Strategy Project

 - Every two years: In-person meetings to assess progress and address challenges in Strategy implementation

 This site includes information on Strategy implementation, progress reporting, and how to get involved.
 If you would like to receive emails about the implementation process and upcoming webinars or events, please join our listserv here.
 The listserv is the best way to stay informed about upcoming events.

-Information to access the webinar will be provided closer to the webinar date.
-Slides from the June webinar are available on the Project Resources page.
+Workshop agenda and travel details will be provided closer to the workshop date.
+Slides and a recording of the December 2019 webinar are available on the Project Resources page.

 Photo Credit: Surfrider San Francisco

 San Francisco Estuary Institute and 5 Gyres: San Francisco Bay Microplastics Project